johnnyreilly/azdo-npm-auth/README.md

 npm error probably out of date.
 To correct this please try logging in again with: npm error npm login
 ```

+You need to run `npx -y --registry https://registry.npmjs.org azdo-npm-auth` to get a new PAT and recreate the user `.npmrc` file.

 ## Credits